benhoyt/benhoyt.github.com/writings/littlelang.md

 I really like how easy it is to use nested functions to simulate objects with methods.
 Littlelang doesn't have any special syntax for classes, but you can just write a function which returns a map with data and some "closure methods".

 For example, consider the AST nodes (only one node type shown).
-Each has a type and source file position as well as other data, and then a `str()` method to return a pretty-printed version of the node:
+Each has a type and source file position as well as node-specific data, and then a `str()` method to return a pretty-printed version of the node:

 ```
 // Node is not a base class, just a helper function to create a node